 Presiden Mario Chiuccariello, 38 Church Street, Winchester, MA 01890 Treasure er: Mario Chiuccariello, 38 Church Street, Winchester, MA 01890 Secretar ry: Mario Chiuccariello, 38 Church Street, Winchester, MA 01890 Director r(s): Mario Chiuccariello, 38 Church Street, Winchester, MA 01890 d.
 The fiscal year end of the corporation: December 31 ¢.
 A brief description of the type of business in which the corporation intends to engage: Marijuana establishments pursuant to Massachusetts law s.
 The street address of the principal office of the corporation: 38 Church Street, Winchester, MA 01890 g.
-3 8 Church Street, Winchester, MA 01890 , which is (number, street, city or town, state, zip code) Ø its principal office; an office of its transfer agent; an office of its secretary/assistant secretary; its registered office.
-Signed l by: May I May 1 (signature of authorized individual) Chairman of the board of directors, [Z President. П Other officer.
+The street address where the records of the corporation required to be kept in the commonwealth are loc ated is: 3 8 Church Street, Winchester, MA 01890 , which is (number, street, city or town, state, zip code) Ø its principal office: an office of its transfer agent; an office of its secretary/assistant secretary; its registered office.
+Signed l by: May S. Mary (signature of authorized individual) Chairman of the board of directors.
+[Z President. Π Other officer.
 0 Court-appointed fiduciary, on this .
 11 day of April , 2018